Noah2610/riek/README.md

 * **shouldBlockWhileLoading**: disables editing until a new value is confirmed by parent
 * **shouldRemainWhileInvalid**: remain in editing mode if validation fails
 * **defaultProps**: Additional props for idle component.
+* **renderValue**: A function, which takes in the value that would be rendered, and returns a new value to render instead, when not editing the component.

 #### Customization
 * **classLoading**: CSS class name to use when loading